-- B: 25 % < contribution \leq 50 %: very important, relevant influence; - C: 10 % < contribution \leq 25 %: fairly important, some influence; - D: 2,5 % < contribution \leq 10 %: little important, minor influence; - E: contribution < 2,5 %: not important, negligible influence.
+- B: 25 % < contribution \leq 50 %: very important, relevant influence; - C: 10 % < contribution \leq 25 %: fairly important, some influence;

+D: 2,5 % < contribution \le 10 %: little important, minor influence; E: contribution < 2,5 %: not important, negligible influence.

-4.2 The environmental profile of the PP pipe system for soil and waste removal in the building
+4.2 The environmental profile of the PP multilayer low noise pipe system for soil and waste removal in the building

 The environmental profile shows the contribution of the various steps in the life cycle per environmental impact category.
-For each environmental impact category, the total contribution of the PP pipe system is always set at 100% and the relative contributions of the various subprocesses are visible.
+For each environmental impact category, the total contribution of the PP multilayer low noise Soil & Waste pipe system is always set at 100% and the relative contributions of the various subprocesses are visible.

-Table 2 and Figure 3 present the environmental profile for the PP pipe system from the cradle to the grave for soil and waste removal in a 100 m2 of apartment (expressed per functional unit).
+Table 2 and Figure 2 present the environmental profile for the PP multilayer low noise pipe system from the cradle to the grave for soil and waste removal in a 100 m2 of apartment (expressed per functional unit).
 This environmental profile shows the contribution of the various steps in the life cycle, per environmental impact category.
-For each category, the total contribution of the PP pipe system is always set at 100% and the relative contributions of the various life cycle phases are visible.
+For each category, the total contribution of the PP multilayer low noise pipe system is always set at 100% and the relative contributions of the various life cycle phases are visible.